joaopalmeiro/ipma-cli/README.md

       - `let length: usize = years.len();`.
 On a 64-bit (32-bit) system, `usize` is equivalent to `u64` (`u32`).
       - It is possible to iterate over them.
       - `let nums = Vec::with_capacity(5);`: free memory slots for the vector, even if the vector does not occupy them, thus accommodating future pushes more efficiently, for example.
+    - Ownership.
+When Rust allocates, it assigns an owner to that allocation (the owner is basically the scope).
+Ownership essentially refers to the responsibility to deallocate and it is transferable (when exiting a scope).
 - [direnv](https://direnv.net/): to load and unload environment variables depending on the current directory.
 - [Zig](https://ziglang.org/) programming language.
 - [TextMate](https://macromates.com/):